zenvark/zenvark/README.md

 ### Properties

-#### `state: CircuitStateEnum`
+#### `state: CircuitState`

 This is a **read-only property** that returns the current state of the circuit breaker.

 **Possible values:**

-- `CircuitStateEnum.CLOSED`: The circuit is closed, and requests are allowed.
+- `CircuitState.CLOSED`: The circuit is closed, and requests are allowed.
-- `CircuitStateEnum.OPEN`: The circuit is open, and requests are blocked.
+- `CircuitState.OPEN`: The circuit is open, and requests are blocked.

-#### `role: CircuitRoleEnum`
+#### `role: CircuitRole`

 This is a **read-only property** that returns the current leader election role of this instance.

 **Possible values:**

-- `CircuitRoleEnum.LEADER`: This instance currently holds leadership and will perform leader-only duties.
+- `CircuitRole.LEADER`: This instance currently holds leadership and will perform leader-only duties.
-- `CircuitRoleEnum.FOLLOWER`: This instance is listens for events posted by the leader.
+- `CircuitRole.FOLLOWER`: This instance is listens for events posted by the leader.

 ## Breaker Strategies